At the Immigrant's Table

 My tongue hurt each time I had too much of it, a stern reminder not to indulge in foods beyond the creamy, mayonnaise-y, inoffensive realm of bland Russian food.

 But then, I grew up.
-I tried baba ghanoush in pitas with singed veggie dogs, burning-hot right off the grill; I slathered it on frumpy boiled potatoes, and discovered the sharp tang of this salad was just what the tuber needed; I liked it on sourdough bread with a bit of hummus and pickles, making each bite a zesty, smoky, creamy feast.
+I tried baba ghanoush in pitas with singed veggie dogs, burning-hot right off the grill; I slathered it on frumpy smoked paprika potatoes, and discovered the sharp tang of this salad was just what the tuber needed; I liked it on sourdough bread with a bit of hummus and pickles, making each bite a zesty, smoky, creamy feast.

 But the real revelation came when I learned to make it myself, from good, fresh eggplants, and with full control over the amount of garlic (loads), lemon juice (tons), and yogurt in place of tahini (just a bit) that I put in.